 In the 1980s an ancient well was uncovered close to Men-an-tol and the standing stone known as Men Scryfa.
 It was hidden in the undergrowth just off the track that leads from that famous ancient monument to the Nine Maidens Downs.
 In fact it was so I am told discovered by Craig Weatherhill when he literally fell in it!

-Venton Bebilbell, (also known as Fenton Bebilbell) which translates as ‘well of the little people’, had been practically forgotten since it was last mentioned by the historian A K Hamilton Jenkin in the 1930s but these days this ancient site is finding a new place in people’s lives.
+Venton Bebibell, (also known as Fenton Bebilbell) which translates as ‘well of the little people’, had been practically forgotten since it was last mentioned by the historian A K Hamilton Jenkin in the 1930s but these days this ancient site is finding a new place in people’s lives.

 Hamilton Jenkin recorded many unusual Cornish customs in his books but wrote that this particular well in Morvah parish was used by the local children on a Good Friday to baptise their dolls (dolly dunking!).
 It is likely that these little christenings hark back to some much older ancient tradition.
 The toys today being used to represent the magical spirits that guarded the well.
 Like so many others the tradition had been forgotten.
-Venton Bebilbell disappeared beneath the underground of this wild area of West Penwith.
+Venton Bebibell disappeared beneath the underground of this wild area of West Penwith.

 But for the past 13 years a local group Friends of Cornwall’s Ancient Sites have been reviving the Good Friday tradition.
 I joined this jolly group of people to make the walk to the well.
 We were to give it some annual TLC and I wanted to watch them ‘dunk their dolls’!